Video audio editing

 An image of audio files in Clipchamp.

-Want to enhance your video’s wow factor with the help of audio?
-From social media Reels and Stories to educational videos, turn any video into a masterpiece with our easy and practical audio editing hacks.
+Enhance your video’s wow factor with the help of audio editing and effects.
+From social media Reels and Stories to work videos, turn any video into a masterpiece with these easy and practical audio editing hacks.

-This helpful list is full of fast, free, and easy audio editing hacks to level up your videos using Clipchamp.
+This helpful list is full of fast, free, and easy audio editing hacks to level up your videos using the audio enhancer in Clipchamp video editor.
 Explore audio editing hacks, like adding audio echoes, fades and making a text to speech voiceover for vlogs.

 Remove silences and pauses in audio

-1. Click on the sparkle icon button, then click trim and tidy.
+1. Click on the sparkle icon button to reveal AI suggestions, then select auto cut.

 2. Choose a language, filter profanity, then click on the transcribe button.
 The AI editing feature will automatically start filtering through your video to find any pause or silence that’s longer than 3 seconds.

-3. Preview found pauses, then click remove.
-You can also click removal all to back delete audio silences.
+3. Preview found pauses on the timeline, then click remove.
+You can also click removal all to bulk delete audio silences.

 4. Your video will now appear split into multiple clips on the timeline with silences removed.

 If you’re unhappy with your video’s audio, don’t worry about re-recording the entire video.
-Easily remove mistakes and unwanted audio from your video with our separating audio and video hack.
+Easily remove mistakes and unwanted audio from your video by separating audio and video so you can trim and enhance the audio track on it's own.

-1. Just click on the detach audio button on the property panel, and your video audio will turn into a separate asset on the timeline.
+2. Click on the detach audio button to turn your video audio into a separate asset on the timeline.

 Mute specific audio in your video

 Want to remove profanity, and mistakes or turn the sound off for another audio to play?
-Quickly mute specific audio using the split and mute tools.
+It's easy to mute specific audio using the split and mute audio tools in Clipchamp.

-1. Move your seeker to the start of where you want to mute.
+1. Move the seeker to the start of audio or video track that you want to mute.

 2. Click the scissors icon, then move your seeker to the end of where you want to mute and click the scissors icon again.
-Your video and audio should be split into three sections.
+Your video and audio will split into three sections.

-3. Click on the timeline asset so it’s highlighted in green, then click the mute button
+3. Click on the timeline asset so it’s highlighted, then click the mute icon

-2. Drag and drop your chosen audio file onto the timeline.
+2. Drag and drop your chosen audio file onto the timeline at the timestamp that matches your video visuals.

 3. Drag and drop the same audio file again onto the timeline below the existing audio file but place it a few seconds later.

-4. Use the text tab on the property panel to edit the volume of your audio file.
+4. Use the audio tab on the property panel to edit the volume of the audio file.

 The two audio files will create an echo effect as they play together, but at different timestamps.